interbit/interbit/docs/gitbook/examples/to-do-list.md

 - `interbit.config.js`
 - `interbit.prod.config.js`

 The public, private, and control chain configurations are exactly as they are in the template app&mdash;all we've done is rename things here.
-The template app is configured so that users can dispatch actions to their private chain, so our To Do List app does the same.
-User's have their own private to do lists.
+The template app is configured so that users can dispatch actions to their private chain, so our To-do List app does the same.
+Users have their own private to-do lists.
 In the future, we may extend this example so that users can have shared lists.

 ### Modifying the Private Covenant

-Our To Do List app allows users to add items, edit items, and mark items as complete in their to do list.
+Our To-do List app allows users to add items, edit items, and mark items as complete in their to-do list.
 These actions are described in the app's private covenant in `src/interbit/private`.
 We've removed the actions included in the Template app and added the `ADD_TODO`, `EDIT_TODO`, and `TOGGLE_TODO` actions.

-Actions are dispatched to the chain during operation, and are passed to the [smart contract](../key-concepts#smart-contracts) to change the [application state](../key-concepts#application-state).
-Interbit follows the Redux design pattern, so actions in the Interbit covenenants are essentially the same as actions in Redux.
-All the same, we'll go through each of the files in `src/interbit/privagte`.
+Actions are dispatched to the chain during operation, and are passed to the [smart contract](../key-concepts/README.md#smart-contracts) to change the [application state](../key-concepts/README.md#application-state).
+Interbit follows the Redux design pattern, so actions in the Interbit covenants are essentially the same as actions in Redux.
+All the same, we'll go through each of the files in `src/interbit/private`.

 <div class="filename">actionTypes.js</div>